-We love holidays in our homeschool, because we usually take a break to enjoy family and the holiday festivities.
+We love holidays in our homeschool because we usually take a break to enjoy family.
 One of our favorite things to do during a holiday break is to craft together.
-Thanksgiving crafts are a great way to decorate your home for that season or holiday.
+Crafts are a great way to decorate your home for that season or holiday.
 You are going to love these easy Thanksgiving crafts.

 We host Thanksgiving dinner at our house so there is a lot of work to be done.
 There is always so much cooking and cleaning that I need to do.
 This is the perfect time to break out some fun and festive Thanksgiving crafts to keep my kids busy.